 Caulk and Weather Strip

 When there are gaps around your windows and doors, warm air will escape and cold air will enter your home in winter, so you’ll have to turn up the thermostat.
 For more energy-efficient windows, check the caulking and weather stripping around your home and plug any gaps to prevent heat loss.
-You can also check out these stylish window treatments for every room in your house.

 Good insulation will help keep heat inside in winter and outside in summer, so you’ll have to rely less on appliances for heating and cooling.
 Pay special attention to the attic and ceiling but remember to insulate the floors and walls too.